tianlang0704/UO2016SCIS423DSD2016TestClient/README.md

 ####  **Change log**:

+###### **2016 May 9(specification ver 0.4, implementation ver 1.2)**
+- Modified: Changed all the access methods to static for programmatic correctness and ease of use.
+(Bryon)

 ###### **2016 May 4(specification ver 0.2, implementation ver 1.1)**
-- Modified: included org.json package into the project, producing only one JAR file.
+- Modified: Included org.json package into the project, producing only one JAR file.

 ###### **2016 May 1(specification ver 0.1, implementation ver 1.0)**
 - Added: Implementation of interface functions.
 - Added: Tests for all the function methods.
 - Added: Jar pack in the bin for GUI use.
-- Added: Expected results in tests
+- Added: Expected results in tests.

 ###### **2016 April 30 (specification ver 0.1, implementation ver 0.1)**
 - Added: Initial creation of project.